wiiznokes/fan-control/README.md

 sudo sensors-detect
 ```

-Also, make sure to execute the program in sudo mode.
+Also, make sure to run the application with admin privileges (running in user mode is [planned](https://wiki.archlinux.org/title/udev)).

 ## Config files